Happy Death Day | THE FILM YAP

 Sprinkled into the mix are added sub-plots like the comedic drama between her sorority sisters, the loss of her mother (who happened to share the same birthday as Tree), and a love affair with one of her professors (Charles Aitken).
 As Tree attempts to solve the mystery of her death, the audience is given the opportunity to watch her character grow; this is the heart of the film’s success.
 Who wants to root for a spoiled sorority girl?
 Probably only a few select individuals likely wearing Greek-letters.
 Fortunately for us non-Greeks, Tree learns about herself and develops, giving this film the added depth and relatability.

-Opening of Friday the 13th, this is the perfect date night movie.
+Opening on Friday the 13th, this is the perfect date night movie.

 Yaps: 4/5